Luckilympish/ML4AAD-Lab-SS2018/Exercise2/README.md

 https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py

 Thus, our target algorithm is a python function, whose return value (1 - accuracy of the model) will be optimized by SMAC.
-Since there already was an AbstractBlackBoxWrapper for python functions provided in the examples of GenericWrapper4AC, we made use of that script.
+Since there already was an AbstractBlackBoxWrapper for python functions provided in the examples of GenericWrapper4AC, we made use of that script: https://github.com/mlindauer/GenericWrapper4AC/blob/master/examples/BlackBoxPython/abstractBlackBoxWrapper.py

 The configuration space we chose for SMAC consists of: